Fontana Lake Has Been Called the Best-kept Secret in the Mountains

 Those fortunate enough to go boating on Fontana Lake have a unique perspective of the Great Smoky Mountains National Park.
 At places the view is unobstructed from the lake level to the top of towering Clingmans Dome, the Park’s highest peak.

 There are a number of private marinas where you can rent a boat, or put your own boat on the lake.
 You’ll find knowledgeable staff, and plenty of boating and fishing supplies.
 Shuttle service is offered to Eagle Creek and Hazel Creek – two north shore locations where you can spend time fishing, hiking, exploring and camping in the National Park.

 Fontana Dam itself is an engineering marvel.
 In January 1945, when water first came through the dam to produce electricity for WWII industries, the 480-foot-high dam became the highest in the Eastern United States and the fourth highest in the nation.
+The dam was built to provide power to Oak Ridge, TN, as part of J. Robert Oppenheimer’s Manhattan Project.
 The story of its origin is effectively portrayed at the Fontana Dam Visitor Center (Open mid-April to November, 9 am – 7 pm, daily).
-Learn more

 The 2,147-mile Appalachian Trail crosses Fontana Dam providing a beautiful view of the lake and powerhouse.
 Learn more about the AT.